Anindoakb00/Social_Media_Backend_By_FastAPI/README.md

 ACCESS_TOKEN_EXPIRE_MINUTES=30
 ```

+If you deploy on Render (or similar), you must set these environment variables in the service's Environment section (Render dashboard -> Environment) — otherwise the app will fail at startup because `pydantic` validates required settings on boot.
+A template `.env.example` is included in the repository.

 Deployment
 ----------
 This project includes a `Dockerfile` for containerized deployment.
 You can deploy to providers like Fly.io, Railway, Render or Cloud Run.
 See the repository for example CI workflow.